Pyosch/vpplib/README.md

-# Documentation of the VPP Model structure
+# Introdction to the VPPlib structure
 For the simulation of the virtual power plant a basic data structure is developed.
-This structure is designed in such a way that there are three superordinate elements.
+It consists of multiple classes to design a virtual power plant, build models of the components and operate it in a distribution grid. **Graph 1 gives an overview of the libraries structure.** The “Environment” class describes the overall environment, in which the vpp is being operated.
+It contains all time- and weather-related information and data.
+The class “UserProfile” contains information, which is specific for a certain house or housing unit, like heat demand or usage times of an electric vehicle.
+The “Component” classes, can then compose the Environment and UserProfile, to access their information for simulating the single components.
+To aggregate the components, the “VirtualPowerPlant” class composes the components.
+To be able to mirror the behavior of the components to the distribution grid, a pandapower net object is created, containing loads, storages and generation units, which correspond to the components in the VirtualPowerPlant.
+The net object along with the VirtualPowerPlant are then passed on to the “Operator” class.
+In this class, operation strategies as well as optimizations can be implemented, considering restrictions which arise from the components as well as the grid.
+Besides the technical issues, time series from markets can also be included to analyze the financial aspects of the virtual power plant at hand.

 ## Component
 The Component class represents a component within the virtual power plant.
 This can be, for example, a photovoltaik system or a combined heat and power plant.
 In addition to the generators, consumers and electrical storage devices can also be stored in this way.